mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

   - [ ] Open the file, and read the contents back.
 Make sure that the contents you read match the contents you wrote.

-To get started, see the folder `example`, which contains a Go test to read the root directory of `named`.
-The call to `test.MakeTstatePath` starts a test instance of SigmaOS, and it embeds an `SigmaClnt` instance, which embeds an `FsLib` object.
-You can run the test as
+To get started, open `example_test.go` in the folder `example`, which contains the `TestExerciseNamed` function, a Go test function, to read the root directory of `named`.
+The call to `test.MakeTstatePath` starts a test instance of SigmaOS with only named, and it embeds an `SigmaClnt` instance, which embeds an `FsLib` object.
+You can run the test as follows:
-follows:

 ```
-$ go test -v sigmaos/example --start
+$ go test -v sigmaos/example --start --run Named
 ```

 and it will produce output like this: